msgtn/r0b0/README.md

 - Using the `PiButton`'s physical buttons to control the `PiCamera` settings, e.g. shutter speed.

 ### Joystick-controlled mouse
-I was born too early to actualize my true calling: to become a giant robot pilot.
+I was born too early to actualize my true calling as a giant robot pilot.
 Controlling my computer's mouse with a consumer-grade gaming joystick is a close simulation.
 This Rig uses two Gadgets:
 - A `PyGameJoystick` Gadget to handle events from the physical joystick.
 On a technical note, the use of `pygame` alters the behavior of the Rig's event loop, which (is/will be) explained in the Rig's README.
 - A `Mouse` Gadget to control the software mouse, including motion and button press/release/click.

+Cables between the Gadgets handle:
+- Mapping `PyGameJoystick` absolute position `Mouse` relative motion.
+- Mapping `PyGameJoystick` button presses to `Mouse` left/middle/right presses/releases/clicks.